mariamodat/mariamodat/README.md

 *Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Advanced JAVA
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+-- 📫 How to reach me: mariamodat0@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love make-up
 -->